Innovative Fishing Lures, Great for All Species.

 Now suppose you switch that red lure to a red one that’s exactly the same, except now it also glows red, now, that fish is going to detect the red color first because the UV light rays reflecting off that glow travel further through the water than the blue light rays reflecting off the blue lure that doesn’t glow, catch my drift?

 Make sense?
-If it does you should really give them a try and see how much of a difference they make for you first hand,
+If it does you should really give them a try and see how much of a difference they make for you firsthand,

 A great place to start would be our Glowing Colors Box Combo, it’s got 12 packs of our top glowing colors in a sweet waterproof tackle box, you can check it out here,